- About the Bettercare series

 Saving Mothers and Babies was developed in response to the high maternal and perinatal mortality rates found in most developing countries.
 Learning material used in this book is based on the results of the annual confidential enquiries into maternal deaths and the Saving Mothers and Saving Babies reports published in South Africa.
 It addresses the basic principles of mortality audit, maternal mortality, perinatal mortality, managing mortality meetings and ways of reducing maternal and perinatal mortality rates.
 This book should be used together with the Perinatal Problem Identification Programme (PPIP).

-Well Women was written for primary health workers who manage the everyday health needs of women.
+Women’s Health Care was written for primary health workers who manage the everyday health needs of women.
 It covers reproductive health, family planning and infertility, common genital infections, vaginal bleeding, and the abuse of women.

 Format of the courses